srobo/runbook/docs/volunteering/teams.md

 TBC

-## 2019
+## SR2019

-In 2019, the Competition Team was known as the Core Team.
+During SR2019, the Competition Team was known as the Core Team.

 ### Core Team